 Applying For An A-2 Visa

 The application process for the A-2 Visa is nearly the exact same as the A-1 Visa application.
-An applicant may be required to possess and submit a diplomatic passport (which only needs to be valid on the date of admission) to either their country’s embassy or consulate, or the USCIS depending upon whether they reside inside or outside the U.S..
-Additionally, some positions may not require a diplomatic passport.
+An applicant may be required to possess and submit a diplomatic passport (which only needs to be valid on the date of admission) to either their country’s embassy or consulate, or the USCIS depending upon whether they reside inside or outside the U.S. Additionally, some positions may not require a diplomatic passport or foreign residence.